ChangeWindows/Content/xbox/14393/updates.md

 ## Xbox One August Update build 14393.1025
 _Released on 1 August 2016_

 ### And further
 - General fixes and improvements

+## Xbox One August Update build 14393.1027
+_Released on 2 August 2016_

+### And further
+- General fixes and improvements